rganly/Lifetime-Reproductive-Success/Swedish/README.md

 # Swedish registers

-## 0. Files info
+## 0. bianca server and files info
 000_Tips_using_bianca.sh
-Aim: Tips to use bianca super computer
+Aim: Tips to use bianca server

 00_Files_info.R